-Indicator ID PGS 28 Dependent on: ependent on: OO 8, OO 9 Sub-section PRI Principle Type of indicator Gateway to: N/A Stewardship: Overall stewardship strategy 2 PLUS VOLUNTARY TO DISCLOSE If relevant, provide any further details on your organisation's overall stewardship strategy.
+Indicator ID PGS 28 Dependent on: Gateway to: 00 8, 00 9 N/A Sub-section Stewardship: Overall stewardship strategy PRI Principle 2 Type of indicator PLUS VOLUNTARY TO DISCLOSE If relevant, provide any further details on your organisation's overall stewardship strategy.
 [Voluntary free text: large]

 Explanatory notes

-Purpose of indicator his indicator provides signatories with the opportunity to elaborate on any aspects of their stewardship strategy that may not have been fully captured in previous indicators.
+Purpose of indicator This indicator provides signatories with the opportunity to elaborate on any aspects of their stewardship strategy that may not have been fully captured in previous indicators.

 Additional reporting guidance Signatories may use this opportunity to clarify any element of their stewardship approach.
 For example, they may want to elaborate on the following: (i) their overall stewardship objectives, (ii) their prioritisation approach, (iii) any activities, practices or tools that are explicitly excluded from their approach, or (iv) how they identify and manage potential or actual conflicts of interest.

 Other resources Further information and resources on stewardship can be found on the PRI's dedicated stewardship webpage.

 Logic

 Dependent on [OO 8], [OO 9]

 Gateway to N/A

 Assessment

 Not assessed